 If you looking for accommodation in Goa then check out AirBNB, which offers some unique places to stay.

 Hire a driver

 You can plan a day trip to North Goa but I suggest hiring a driver for the day so you can relax and enjoy the drive.
-(It’s a long journey) If possible, try go on a Wednesday so you can visit Anjuna market and get some shopping done.
+(It’s a long journey) If possible, try going on a Wednesday so you can visit Anjuna market and get some shopping done.

 If you planning on travelling around India and considering using a Train then read about Traveling India by Train

 You can not visit India and not try some of their traditional Indian food.
 If you enjoy seafood you are in the right place and you won’t be disappointed.

 Goa is not short of restaurants.
 Most beach accommodation offer bars or restaurants where they will go out of their way to serve you with whatever culinary experience that you are looking for.
 Ingredients are always fresh and you may even get to meet your dinner beforehand.

 Did someone say cocktails?